(xvii) Provisions, Contingent Liabilities and Contingent

 Note 1.18 Other Equity (Contd.)

-(i) General Reserve: The General Reserve is used from time to time to transfer profit Retained Earnings for appropriation pupose.
-As the General Reserve is created by transfer from one component of equity to another and is not an item of other comprehensive income, items includes in the General Reserve will not be reclassifies subsequently to profit & loss.
+(iii) General Reserve: The General Reserve is used from time to time to transfer profit from Retained Earnings for appropriation purpose.
+As the General Reserve is created by transfer from one component of equity to another and is not an item of other comprehensive income, items includes in the General Reserve will not be reclassifies subsequently to Profit & Loss.

-(ii) Reserve for Equity Instrument through Other Comprehensive Income (OCI): This reserve represents the cumlative gain or loss arising on net revaluation of equity instruments measured at fair value through OCI, net of amounts reclassified to the Retained Earnings when those assets have been disposed off.
+(iv) Reserve for Equity Instrument through Other Comprehensive Income (OCI): This reserve represents the cumulative gain or loss arising on net revaluation of equity instruments measured at fair value through OCI, net of amounts reclassified to the Retained Earnings when those assets have been disposed off.

-(v) Foreign currency monetary items translation difference reserve: Exchange differences arising on settlement and remeasurement of long term foreign currency monetary items are accumulated in "Foreign Currency Monetary items Translation Difference Account" and amortised over the maturity period or upto the date of settlement of such monetary items, which is earlier, and charged to the Statement of Profit and Loss.
+(v) Foreign currency monetary items translation difference reserve: Exchange differences arising on settlement and remeasurement of long term foreign currency monetary items are accumulated in "Foreign Currency Monetary items Translation Difference Account" and amortised over the maturity period or up to the date of settlement of such monetary items, whichever is earlier, and charged to the Statement of Profit and Loss.

 (vi) Retained Earnings: Retained Earnings refers to the portion of net income which is retained by the corporation to be reinvested in its core business.
 Similarly if the Company has a loss then that loss is retained and called retained losses or accumulated losses.
 Retained Earnings and Losses are cumulative from year to year with losses off setting earnings.